tobyzerner/json-api-php/README.md

 ### Errors

-The `Tobscure\JsonApi\Error\ErrorResponseInterface` interface represents the information required to produce an error response: the HTTP status code to respond with, and an array of [error objects](http://jsonapi.org/format/#error-objects).
+The `Tobscure\JsonApi\Error\ErrorResponseInterface` interface represents the information required to produce an error response: a HTTP status code to respond with, and an array of [error objects](http://jsonapi.org/format/#error-objects).

 A couple of implementations are already provided: